CT-Cultures/Content/README.md

 # ContentAI

-## ContentAI gathers records from the various sources for registration, permit and release information on film, TV and web projects.
+## ContentAI gathers records from the various sources for registration, permit and release information on film, TV and web projects and saves the records to json with after some cleanup.

 ### (1) Datasets- ContentAI currently tracks updates from the following sources：
 #### ChinaFilm - China Film Administration - 中国国家电影局